 Automatic breaking is a great feature that uses sensors to monitor a car’s surroundings and gently applies the brakes in the event that the car is close to coming in contact with any stationary object.

 Adaptive headlights use sensors to adjust a vehicle’s headlights to curves in the road.
 They are in tune with the steering wheel and will turn along with you, the driver.
 They also adjust themselves based on the speed of the vehicle and will even lower when coming up on opposing traffic or for a turn.
 Adaptive headlights are offered as a standard or optional feature in many vehicles like BMW, Buick, Jeep, Lexus, Mazda, Volvo, etc.

-In addition to the aforementioned technologies, car manufacturers are working to make cellphone use while driving a thing of the past.
-Dashboard systems that sync seamlessly with your cell phone via an app can make it so navigation, communication, and music can be controlled with your voice or quick taps — keeping your eyes on the road instead of elsewhere.
+Many states have made it illegal to talk on the phone while driving, for hands free and distraction free driving.
+Dashboard systems that sync seamlessly with your cell phone make it so navigation, communication, and music can be controlled with your voice or steering wheel buttons — keeping your eyes on the road instead of your phone.